 Her husband worked hard and built a stable retirement for them, and then he died.
 Most women are unsure of what happens to their husband’s pension should he pre-decease her.
 Will it continue?
 Will it be reduced?
 Will it stop?

 Untold millions of women face the problem of insufficient income because their spouse made the wrong choices when selecting pension retirement options.
 The same mistake can also be made when choosing the wrong income option with an annuity.

-Annuities, which are insurance products, are a solid means to retirement security, but if the annuity does not have survivor benefits, the retirement time for a surviving spouse can be a brutal one.
+Annuities, which are insurance products, are a reliable means to retirement security, but if the annuity does not have survivor benefits, the retirement time for a surviving spouse can be a brutal one.

 If the retirement account is for both husband and wife safe and secure retirement income, consider options that will continue when one spouse dies.

 The time period option.
-This choice is based on the needs of the person or couple, a fixed term annuity can be used.
-The time period can be almost any time period desired, 10 years, 20 years even longer periods are available.
-In the event of a death prior to the time period selected, the remaining funds continue the payout to the named beneficiary until the original time period is fulfilled.
+This choice is based on the needs of the person or couple, and a fixed-term annuity can be used.
+The period can be almost any time period desired, ten years, twenty years even longer periods are available.
+In the event of death, before the time period selected, the remaining funds continue the payout to the named beneficiary until the original time period is fulfilled.

 Here is a link for more information about income options: http://gulfnews.com/business/your-money/how-to-make-sure-women-have-a-pension-1.1197897